One way to help you make decisions + Free Workbook

 Why don’t we take advantage and stop waiting for something big to happen and change our perspective?

-I believe we could accelerate our development process by taking time to stop and check in with ourselves.
-Realising this way, what is or could be stopping us from living a fulfilling life, what fears are there and what are our real desires and needs.
+We can accelerate our development process by taking time to stop and check in with ourselves.
+Realising this way, what could be stopping us from living a fulfilling life, what fears are there and what are our real desires and needs.

 One way, this test.

-Let’s start thinking about what is important to us with a simple activity that will help you look at your future.
-Then, you can reflect on what you can start doing in order live a life that excites you, a life that you enjoy.
+Let’s start thinking about what is important to us with a simple activity.
+Then, you can reflect on what you can start doing in order to live a life that excites you, a life that you enjoy.

 The Rocking Chair Test

 Imagine you are 80 or 90 years old, a much older version of yourself, near the end of your life.

 You are sitting on a sunny porch in a rocking chair reflecting back on your life.

 As you look back, you start answering the following questions:

 How do I feel about my choices and the life that I lived?